Mechanism of Action

 Safety & Precautions

 Cocoa flavanols have a favourable safety profile at nutritional doses.
-The standardised extract contains theobromine, an alkaloid naturally present in cocoa, in small amounts at the dose used.
-People sensitive to methylxanthines, such as theobromine and caffeine, may prefer taking it earlier in the day.
+The standardised extract contains theobromine, an alkaloid naturally present in cocoa.
+At the dose used it amounts to around 60 to 105 mg per day, the order of magnitude of a cup of cocoa.
+People sensitive to methylxanthines (theobromine, caffeine) may prefer taking it earlier in the day.

 Scientific Studies